Dragjon/Nectar/README.md

 </div>

 ## Overview
 My first successful attempt at using neural networks to create a relatively strong chess engine that can beat me!
-You can track my progress [here](https://sprt.free.nf)

 ## Playing
 ### Locally